About

 Early-Stage Development and Funding

-In its initial phase, the Collaborative has received a $50,000 grant from the NEA and will secure matching funding to establish foundational partnerships and a strategic framework.
+In its initial phase, the Collaborative has received critical funding from a small set of key funders to establish foundational partnerships and a strategic framework.

 Future Goals for Program Expansion

-Starting in 2025, the Collaborative will initiate strategic planning, with long-term goals for policy influence, research, and coalition-building.
+In 2026, the Collaborative will continue building membership and move into strategic planning, with long-term goals for policy influence, research, and coalition-building.